 This area has much more to offer than just historic buildings.
 In recent years the area around Trier has developed into a popular destination for cyclists and hikers.
 Well maintained cycling trails allow for beautiful tours around the countryside.

-Hikers can discover the unique hiking scene around Trier on the excellent hiking trains of the Saar-Hunsrück Climb, the Eifel Hiking Trail or the Moselle Hiking Trail.
+Hikers can discover the unique hiking scene around Trier on the excellent hiking trails of the Saar-Hunsrück Climb, the Eifel Hiking Trail or the Moselle Hiking Trail.

 Their guided tour showed me so much of this city I am sure I would have otherwise missed.
 I highly recommend the guided tour (available in different languages) and do visit the Tourism office, located next to Porta Nigra, for more information about what to see and do in Trier or plan ahead by visiting their website Trier-info.de

 How to Get to Trier and Where to Stay

 Trier has a large number of hotels with something to suit any budget.
 HotelsCombined.com is one of the best places to find all the hotels in and around the city with a best price guarantee.